How to use Picture-in-Picture in Firefox and Google Chrome

 Use Picture-in-Picture in Firefox

-1) Open Firefox on your Mac.
-Click the menu button on the top right of the Firefox window or Firefox from the menu bar and select Settings or Preferences.
+1) Open Firefox on your Mac, click the menu button on the top right of the browser window, and select Settings.

-3) Scroll down to Browsing and check the box for Enable picture-in-picture video controls.
+2) Scroll down the General section until you get to the Browsing heading and check the box for Enable Picture-in-Picture video controls.

 Firefox Enable Picture in Picture

-4) When you’re ready to watch a video or already started one on a site like YouTube or Vimeo, put your cursor over the video.
+3) When you’re ready to watch a video or have already started one on a site like YouTube or Vimeo, put your cursor over the video.
 You’ll then see a small Picture-in-Picture icon.
 Click it.

 Click Picture in Picture button on a video in Firefox